roryp/reliable-web-app-pattern-java-workshop/Part5-Security/README.md

 # Security

-Proseware leverages Microsoft Entra ID to secure using  Managed Identities.

 Microsoft Entra ID uses Roles to assign users and groups to a Azure Entra ID Tenant.
 The reference implementation creates two app roles (*User* and *Creator*).
 Roles translate into permissions during authorization.
 The *Creator* role has permissions to configure the application settings, upload videos, and create playlists.
 The *User* role can view the videos.

 ## Exercise - View your *User*